alltonp/reprobate/README.md

 ### What is a check?
 - An assertion or invariant of your system, exposed as a JSON endpoint - adhering to the following contract:

-	e.g. GET {host}/check/xxx e.g. GET http://localhost:8080/check/alive
+	`GET {host}/check/xxx e.g. GET http://localhost:8080/check/alive`

-- check successful, return an empty list o failures:
+- check successful, return an empty list of failures:

-	{"failures":[]}
+	`{"failures":[]}`

 - check unsuccessful, return a list of (one or more) failures:

-	{"failures":["I am not alive"]}
+	`{"failures":["I am not alive"]}`

 ### What constitutes a good check?
-- One expressed in business terms e.g. check/no/trades/rejected or check/can/price/trade
+- One expressed in business terms e.g. `check/reports/valid/today` or `check/can/price/trade`
 - Calling it frequently should not negatively impact the application/service.
 If your check is expensive, abstract the expensive bit into another thing and have your check query that other thing.

 ### How do I configure it?
-- see the examples in checks.txt in your reprobate installation (it is created on reprobates first run)
+- see the examples in checks.csv in your reprobate installation (it is created on first run)

 ### Can I configure how shouty it is etc?
-- see instructions in checks.txt
+- see instructions in checks.csv

 (c) 2015 Flatmap Ltd